Hybrid Courses for Guilds and Study Groups

 • Students enroll in the course individually or can organize through a guild coordinator.
 The pricing for each participant will include the regular course fee plus $25 to cover the live sessions.

-• Six week schedule: The Hybrid course has either 2 or 3 live sessions (your organization's choice): the first is to kick off the course with an introduction and Q & A.
+• Scheduling is flexible: for example, we can work with a three week schedule: The Hybrid course has 3 live Zoom sessions: the first is to kick off the course with an introduction and Q & A.

 • Pre-recorded lessons: participants then access the course lessons, either individually or in study groups.
 Note: study groups in Hybrid sessions have been successful both in person and also through video, depending on the guild or study group.

-• A second live session, (optional) at the third week serves as a mid point check-in.
-Participants can share work, ask questions, discuss problems, and ask for demos of pertinent topics.
+• In successive sections, participants can share work, ask questions, discuss problems, and ask for demos of pertinent topics.

-Individual Classes that work well with the Hybrid Workshop Model
+Costs for Workshops that work well within the Hybrid Model

 Join Randall Hasson on his journey of discovery and come away with a new lettering style as well as valuable ideas on how you can analyze a letterform and create something specific to your hand.
 Randall calls this soft, rounded, lyrical Italic hand Romitalic.